 Estyn carried out a full Inspection in May 2023.
 The school and Governors were extremely pleased with the outcome of the Inspection and the acknowledgement of the hard work from pupils, staff and Governors.
 The school was left with one recommendation.
-This recommendation has formed part of the School Improvement Plan Targets and the school is moving towards making progress on this.
+This recommendation formed part of the School Improvement Plan Targets for 2023 - 24 and the school has made considerable progress on this.
 The full inspection report can be found by clicking here